 - 1) Management of education service delivery and monitoring (output 078401).
+Meeting the recurrent operational costs of the DEO's/MEO, including monitoring.
 Budget allocations should be used to enhance the oversight role of the DEO/MEO by for example: - a.
 Carry out monitoring and support supervision including, follow up to ensure that: schools have been inspected; inspection reports are accurate; and recommendations are being implemented. - b.
 Preparation and presentation of issues requiring attention of education committee of the LG Council including on findings from inspections, functionality of School Management committees, Board of Governors and Governing Councils, grant management etc. - c.
 Holding meetings with school head teachers to explain and disseminate various guidelines, policies, circulars issued by the MoES during the year. - d.
 Fostering transparency and accountability: publicising all schools receiving non-wage recurrent grants, e.g. through posting information on public notice boards.
 Ensure that schools have submitted accountability to the LG. - e.
 Supporting the school planning, budgeting and financial reporting processes and reviewing budgets and financial statements. - f.
 Ensure that direct transfers to schools are planned and executed as per the budget and that necessary changes to the existing list of schools are approved by the MoES. - g.
 Ensuring all schools accurately complete and timely submit EMIS forms and monthly returns to the DEO's/MEOs office.
-DEOs/MEOs are required to forward these returns to MoES. - h.
-Verify and confirm the list of schools and tertiary institutions, their enrolment and budget allocation in the Programme Budgeting System (PBS), and notify the MoES in writing, if a school or its enrolment have been listed incorrectly or missed by December 15th - i.
-Maintaining a register of school assets and their condition. - j.
-Human Resource Management, including budgeting, recruitment and deployment of teachers and conducting performance appraisals of head teachers. - k.
-DEO/MEO to collect data on requests made by the MoES. - 1.
-Education department staff to discuss guidelines, inspection reports, school feeding etc. - m.
+DEOs/MEOs are required to forward these returns to MoES.

+- h.
+Maintaining a register of school assets and their condition. - i.
+Human Resource Management, including budgeting, recruitment and deployment of teachers and conducting performance appraisals of head teachers. - j.
+DEO/MEO to collect data on requests made by the MoES. - k.
+Education department staff to discuss guidelines, inspection reports, school feeding etc. - l.
 Attend sector meetings at regional and national level.